esetaro2/Progresso/README.md

 The full technical documentation, including use cases, system architecture, and testing details, is available in the thesis document (in Italian):

 👉 [📘 View the full thesis (PDF)](./docs/thesis-documentation.pdf)

+<h2 id="license">⚖️ License</h2>

+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+You are free to **view and share** the code, but **you may not use it for commercial purposes, nor modify or redistribute it without explicit permission**.

+© 2025 Emanuele Setaro.
+All rights reserved.